gargi/Devops-Project/Deployment/README.md

 * #### Screencast:
 [Demonstration of monitoring and disabling traffic to canary on receiving an alert](https://www.youtube.com/watch?v=73Zdck7cYvM&feature=youtu.be)
-Since alerts are sent after 5 minutes if the usage is above threshold for this video we have used test alert to demonstrate that canary traffic is disabled when an alert is sent.
-We have attached screenshots to demonstrate the alert feature.
+Please note: Alerts are sent after 5 minutes if the usage is above threshold.
+As that would be a long waiting time, for this video we have used test alert to demonstrate that canary traffic is disabled when an alert is sent.
+However, we have attached screenshots above to demonstrate that an alert mail is sent when the threshold is crossed.

 * ### References: